ReadyHash/erd-commerce/README.md

 Users should be able to login, view the catalog, add items to cart and checkout.

+> You will likely need to change your tables as you expand and add more features.
+> You will need more than 4 tables, excluding users, as a start

 ### Deliverables

 Allow user to add items to cart